davedupplaw/jquery.thermometer/README.md

 jquery.thermometer
 ==================

-An SVG thermometer for jQuery
+An SVG thermometer for jQuery that provides programmatic control of the value.